 A worm is not just a worm; there are 60 different species in the UK alone, although only 26 of these are thought to be native.

 They can be split into four main groups (called ecotypes).
-There are those which live in decaying matter, those that live in the surface among leaf litter, and those that live in horizontal burrows and then there are those that live in vertical burrows lower down in the ground and make the squiggly worm casts on the surface of your lawn.
-Have a look around and why not try them all out in your Worm World at different times Compost Worms also known as Brandling or Tiger Worms live in and around any compost heap.
+There are those which live in decaying matter, those that live in the surface among leaf litter, and those that live in horizontal burrows.
+Then there are those that live in vertical burrows lower down in the ground and make the squiggly worm casts on the surface of your lawn.
+Have a look around and why not try them all out in your Worm World at different times?

+Compost Worms also known as Brandling or Tiger Worms live in and around any compost heap.
 They are red and stripy worms and there are two very similar species Eisenia fetida (has a pale saddle) and Eisenia veneta (has a red saddle).
 They are not too fussy about the conditions and like lots of dead plant material to eat.

 Next come Surface Worms - look under logs and you might find some other pink or reddish worms.
-These will be the species that worm experts call epigeic worms, they rarely burrow into the soil but love crawling about among rotting material (leave folded plain cardboard out in the garden so it becomes soggy and then after a few weeks peel the layers apart and you will probably find them)
+These will be the species that worm experts call epigeic worms, they rarely burrow into the soil but love crawling about among rotting material.
+Leave folded plain cardboard out in the garden so it becomes soggy and then after a few weeks peel the layers apart and you will probably find them.

 The pale worms are sometimes called Endogeic Worms.
-They occupy the mid-tier, living 20 - 40cm below ground.
+They occupy the mid-tier, living 20-40cm below ground.
 There are several species in this group but all of them have a pale grey or green pallor.
 They tend to tunnel on the horizontal; some make casts on the surface too.

-The commonest is a greenish looking fella called Allolobophora chlorotica who looks distinctly unwell The next species are called Anecic Worms and they live in permanent vertical burrows about
+The commonest is a greenish looking fella called Allolobophora chlorotica who looks distinctly unwell.

-CMS

-20

-40

-60

-60cm below ground but can be found as far down as 3 metres!
-It tunnels vertical burrows like mine shafts and makes a living dragging leaves into its burrows from the surface.
-It is also largely responsible for most worm casts found on playing fields.
+The next species are called Anecic Worms and they live in permanent vertical burrows about 60cm below ground but can be found as far down as 3 metres!
+They tunnel vertical burrows like mine shafts and make a living dragging leaves into their burrows from the surface.
+They are also largely responsible for most worm casts found on playing fields.

 The Common Earthworm (Lumbricus terrestris) is a member of this species and is the biggest earthworm in Britain growing up to 30cm in length.
+They do very well in Worm World, although because of their size, it's best to have no more than five.

+THE HONDERFUL HORLD OF HORMS

-It does very well in Worm World, although because of its size, its best to have no more than five.
-The Wonderful World of Worms Some people will not understand worms at all let alone why you might want to keep them in a wormery.
+Some people will not understand worms at all let alone why you might want to keep them in a wormery.
 So I find it best to be ready to enlighten these individuals with a few undeniably mind blowing facts about these simple but incredibly important, underestimated and under-appreciated creatures.

 Worms have many fans including the famous naturalist Charles Darwin who dedicated 39 years of his life to studying them.
-Also, The Egyptian queen, Cleopatra deemed them sacred and even Aristotle had many words of praise for these lowly creatures 'calling them the intestines of the soil' in recognition of the good they do to the land.
-If this still isn't impressive enough then many animals are also fans of worms.
-Badgers, moles, hedgehogs, frogs and many species of birds all depend on them for food.
+Also, The Egyptian queen, Cleopatra deemed them sacred and even Aristotle, had many words of praise for these lowly creatures calling them 'the intestines of the soil' in recognition of the good they do to the land.

-Worms are the staple diet of many animals
+Worms are the staple diets of many animals including badgers.